 These last three episodes are billed together as a “trilogy”, and appropriately enough, follow one continuous story to cap off everything we’ve seen to this point.

 Meanwhile, the tabloid reporter Mebius saved – back in the episode where Yapool was defeated for good – has repaid that sacrifice by outing Mirai’s identity as Ultraman Mebius to the entire world.
 In order to pay the ransom to the alien Emperor, government spooks come knocking at GUYS’ headquarters to detain him.
 To make matters worse, Mirai is also in critical condition and literally fighting for his life at this point, as a result of getting his face kicked in by three robotic Super Beasts.

-Background note here, after finishing Ultraseven recently, I realized the “Humanity must protect Earth with its own hands.” line didn’t originate from this show!
-The Defense Captain he’s referring to is actually Captain Kiriyama of the Earth Defense Force, speaking at the end of Ultraseven when Seven himself is forced to leave Earth following his final battle.
+Background note here, after finishing Ultra Seven recently, I realized the “Humanity must protect Earth with its own hands.” line didn’t originate from this show!
+The Defense Captain he’s referring to is actually Captain Kiriyama of the Earth Defense Force, speaking at the end of Ultra Seven when Seven himself is forced to leave Earth following his final battle.
+[Editor’s note – That’s not correct either!
+The line actually first shows up in the finale of Ultraman (1966) It’s a call-back to the earliest days of the franchise.]

 Of course GUYS can’t give up their friend, not during their most important ordeal yet.
-But luckily the crew has a bit more clout behind them to refuse these orders when Sakomizu steps in and reveals himself as the Chief Inspector for the global GUYS organization.
+But luckily the crew has a bit more clout behind them to refuse these orders when Sakomizu steps in and reveals himself as the Chief Inspector for the entire GUYS organization.

 Just like when he was revealed to be one of the first individuals on Earth to learn of Mirai’s real identity, if you didn’t see this coming, then you weren’t paying attention.
-It was not-so-subtly hinted at in other episodes prior to this point, where others speculate on who the mysteriously-absent “Chief Inspector” really is, suspiciously juxtaposed with story lines that focus on showing off Sakomizu’s own character.
+It was not-so-subtly hinted at in other episodes prior to this point.
+Frequently, other characters had speculated on who the mysteriously-absent “Chief Inspector” really is, and each time that question was suspiciously juxtaposed with story lines focusing on showing off Sakomizu himself.